-This tool helps to overcome the language barriers between traffic control centres — thereby supporting and facilitating regular communication between TCCs.
+This tool helps overcome the language barriers between Traffic Control Centres, thereby supporting and facilitating regular communication between TCCs.
 In addition to the TCCCom tool, also “Guidelines for communication between traffic control centres” were developed in order to set up a framework of standard procedures and tools supporting the daily traffic management.

 RFC Traffic Management Information

-The Traffic Management Information (TMI) document provides a detailed overview of the traffic management information content and structure; its annexes provide specific traffic management information for the border sections relevant for RFCs.
+The Traffic Management Information (TMI) document provides a detailed overview of the Traffic Management information content and structure; its annexes provide specific Traffic Management information regarding the border sections relevant for RFCs.

 Within the framework of activities providing support to RNE members with the implementation of EU Regulation 913/2010, RNE has collected much information regarding the priority rules applied in operation by its member Infrastructure Managers (IMs) and described them in a comprehensive document: ‘Overview of the Priority Rules in Operation’.
 This overview is regularly updated and can be found here.